langchain4j/langchain4j/docs/docs/integrations/language-models/anthropic.md

 ## Caching

 `AnthropicChatModel` and `AnthropicStreamingChatModel` support caching of system messages and tools.
+Caching is disabled by default.
-This can be enabled by setting the `cacheSystemMessages` and `cacheTools` parameters, respectively.
+It can be enabled by setting the `cacheSystemMessages` and `cacheTools` parameters, respectively.

+When enabled,`cache_control` blocks will be added to all system messages and tools respectively.

 To use caching, please set `beta("prompt-caching-2024-07-31")`.